ellysh/video-game-bots/ClickerBots/output-device-capture.md

     MsgBox(0, "Coords", "Match not found.") endif
 ```
-You can launch this script, switch to the window with a screenshot and get coordinates of the green text after five seconds.
-The script sleeps five second after the start that gives you a time to switch the needed window.
+You can launch this script, switch to the window with the Lineage 2 screenshot and get coordinates of the green text after five seconds.
+The script sleeps five second after starting that gives you a time to switch the needed window.
 After that `FFBestSpot` function is called.
 This is a list of parameters that are passed to the function:

 | Parameter | Description |
 | -- | -- |